 Weather and Dress

 The College of Nursing Building is currently under renovation, so we have had to schedule various rooms on campus for orientation.
-Orientation will begin in the Basic Science Building (BSB), Room 100 on the first day; however, throughout orientation you may be traveling to different locations on campus depending on your schedule.
+Orientation will begin in the Main Hospital 2West Amphitheater (H282) on the first day and will be in the Baruch Auditorium on the second day; however, throughout orientation you may be traveling to different locations on campus depending on your schedule.
 Please click here to print out the MUSC Campus map.
 It is good idea to print this map out and bring with you to orientation.
 You can also take a tour of MUSC from your iPhone, iPod Touch, or iPad with the Explore MUSC app available in the Apple App Store.
 Click here for more details.

 Please click here to view the hardware and software standards of the University.

 IT staff will be available at orientation, so if you need help getting your laptop and/or phone ready for your classes, you should plan to bring it on the day you have the IT Help session (refer to your orientation schedule).
-Please note that we will be in rooms a majority of the time that do not have access to charge laptops.
-It is recommended, but not required, that Post-BSN students bring a laptop to the WebAdvisor and E-Value and MyFolio, OH MY! session during orientation held on Thursday, July 25.
-You will be in a room that has access to charge your laptop, and you will have some time to upload some required documents to E-Value during this session, but you can do this on your own as well, so it is not required to have your laptop.
+Please note that we will be in rooms a majority of the time that do not have access to charge laptops; however, many students still find it helpful to take notes and refer to items on their laptop.

-Fall courses begin Tuesday, August 20, 2013.
+Fall courses begin Tuesday, August 19, 2014.
 The Office of Student Services will register you for your courses each semester based upon your scheduled plan of study.
+You have now been registered for Fall 2014.
 Students will need to personally check the courses they are registered for in WebAdvisor to ensure it matches the courses indicated on their plan of study.

 Please print and/or save to your laptop (if you plan to bring it orientation) the following documents: